Excursions (Barber): I. Un poco allegro

-Both Sifferman and Carter mention Barber's use of the “blue” notes in this movement.
-The blue-note,” which is the third, seventh, and occasionally the fifth, would be sung or played a semitone lower than the diatonic pitch.
-Initially, musicologists thought that blues singers were using, for example, the E-flat and B-flat in the key of C major, but the “downhome” blues musicians tended to bend, or “worry,” the notes, rather than actually change tones.
+Both Sifferman and Carter mention Barber's use of the "blue" notes in this movement.
+The blue-note," which is the third, seventh, and occasionally the fifth, would be sung or played a semitone lower than the diatonic pitch.
+Initially, musicologists thought that blues singers were using, for example, the E♭ and B♭ in the key of C major, but the "downhome" blues musicians tended to bend, or "worry," the notes, rather than actually change tones.
 In Barber's movement, the lowered third and seventh scale degrees already exist within the key signature as consonant tones.
 Although the Blue-notes exist in the key signature, Barber utilizes the raised tones as well.

-In measure 4, for instance, the repeated E-flat is heavily emphasized as well as the whole C-minor triad through measure five.
-Just a few bars later in measure 10, we see the raised third, an E-natural.
-Also the first appearance of the raised seventh scale degree occurs enharmonically as a C-flat in measure 41.
-It proceeds to the B-flat when the A^{2} section returns in bar 56.
-Carter takes it a step further and shows how the G-flat, the lowered scale degree five and a tritone from C, are emphasized.
+In measure 4, for instance, the repeated E♭ is heavily emphasized as well as the whole C-minor triad through measure five.
+Just a few bars later in measure 10, we see the raised third, an E♮.
+Also the first appearance of the raised seventh scale degree occurs enharmonically as a C♭ in measure 41.
+It proceeds to the B♭ when the A^{2} section returns in bar 56.
+Carter takes it a step further and shows how the G♭, the lowered scale degree five and a tritone from C, are emphasized.

-In measures 29 through 32… the melodic figure is centered on G-flat, accompanied by the ostinato built on C. Another example of emphasis of the tri-tone occurs in measures 44 through 46: the right hand pattern is based on a B seventh chord, while the left-hand [ostinato] pattern is based on F. These passages also hint at bitonality.
+In measures 29 through 32… the melodic figure is centered on G♭, accompanied by the ostinato built on C. Another example of emphasis of the tri-tone occurs in measures 44 through 46: the right hand pattern is based on a B seventh chord, while the left-hand [ostinato] pattern is based on F. These passages also hint at bitonality.

-New Grove’s definition of boogie-woogie includes the term “momentum” as a characteristic.
+New Grove's definition of boogie-woogie includes the term "momentum" as a characteristic.
 Barber creates forward motion with quarter-notes followed by eighth- and sixteenth-notes in quick succession.
 Through the use of this rhythm, the momentum of the music quickens until bars 9 through 13, where the rhythm slows down.

 The sixteenth notes on beats four and five of measure nine is the beginning of the slowing down momentum.
 Measure 10 starts slowing the rhythm by the use of eighth-notes, quarter-note triplets, and finally, quarter-notes, when the primary motive pattern returns in measure 13.